rmasci13/SubscriptionTracker/README.md

 - **Categories**: Organize subscriptions by predefined categories
 - **Payment Methods**: Track which payment method is used for each subscription
 - **Multi-User Support**: Each user maintains their own subscription list
-- **Responsive Web Interface**: Access your subscriptions from any device

 ## Technologies